Wisconsin Drop Boxes: The Republicans’ Latest Attack

 What does the case challenge?

-During the COVID-19 pandemic and in response to questions from election officials, the WEC issued guidance encouraging the use of drop boxes for the 2020 primary and general elections.
-Two memorandums — one issued in March 2020 and the other in August 2020 — outlined that municipalities could choose to establish drop boxes or drop-off locations, advising that “these locations should be secure, regularly monitored, and ballots collected from them on a daily basis,” and that voters could have family members or other individuals return completed absentee ballots on their behalf.
+During the COVID-19 pandemic and in response to questions from election officials, WEC issued guidance encouraging the use of drop boxes for the 2020 primary and general elections.
+Two memorandums — one issued in March 2020 and the other in August 2020 — outlined that municipalities could choose to establish drop boxes or drop-off locations, advising that “these locations should be secure, regularly monitored, and ballots collected from them on a daily basis” and that voters could have family members or other individuals return completed absentee ballots on their behalf.
 These guidance documents did not require the implementation of drop boxes, but merely guided election officials who wanted to implement them in their municipalities.
 As mentioned earlier, over 500 drop boxes were used across nearly all counties in 2020, and contributed to the state’s highest voter turnout in 70 years.

-The voters who filed this lawsuit are challenging the WEC’s memorandums in an attempt to ban drop boxes across the state.
+The voters who filed this lawsuit are challenging WEC’s memorandums in an attempt to ban drop boxes across the state.
 They argue that unstaffed drop boxes or drop-off locations are illegal under Wisconsin law and that only the voter who completed the absentee ballot can physically return it to the clerk or place it in the mail.
 The WEC, along with other groups protecting these methods of returning completed ballots, argue in response that drop boxes and third-party ballot collection are legal under Wisconsin election laws and should be allowed for future elections.

 How will this case impact voters?

 Drop boxes existed before the 2020 election cycle, but exploded in popularity during the COVID-19 pandemic due to concerns over in-person voting and the increased rate of mail-in voting.
-Just read these stories from Wisconsin voters who used drop boxes to vote during the 2020 elections: voters of all backgrounds relied on drop boxes for their accessibility and convenience.
+Just read these stories from Wisconsin voters who used drop boxes to vote during the 2020 elections: Voters of all backgrounds relied on drop boxes for their accessibility and convenience.
 However, when drop boxes became a prominent method to cast absentee ballots, Republicans immediately attacked them for expanding voting access.
-This lawsuit is a prime example of this: conservatives are trying to roll back voting expansions that clearly helped more people safely cast ballots in recent elections.
+This lawsuit is a prime example of this: Conservatives are trying to roll back voting expansions that clearly helped more people safely cast ballots in recent elections.

 Even though Republicans are waging nonstop attacks against drop boxes, this method of voting has consistently been shown to be safe, convenient and popular across red, blue and purple states.
 Banning drop boxes is not only unnecessary, but it would affect and potentially disenfranchise voters who rely on this accessible voting method.
 What’s even more worrisome is that the attack against drop boxes is not limited to Wisconsin.
 Republicans across the country have already passed and are planning to pass legislation restricting the availability of drop boxes simply because they do not like that drop boxes help more people vote.